trivago/cluecumber/README.md

 [Cluecumber Core](core) is intended to be used directly from Java code, e.g. for [Karate](https://github.com/intuit/karate) test runners.

-Please check out the documentation here: [Cluecumber Core documentation](core)
+Please check out the documentation here: [Cluecumber Core documentation](core).
 For an example, please check out the [Cluecumber Core Example](examples/core-example).

 ## Cluecumber Maven (usage from Maven)

 [Cluecumber Maven](maven) is intended to be used through Maven invocation.

-Please check out the documentation here: [Cluecumber Maven](maven)
+Please check out the documentation here: [Cluecumber Maven](maven).
 For an example, please check out the [Cluecumber Maven Example](examples/maven-example).

 ## Example report